 Forest Friends Flannel is now being shipped to our customers and will be available any day now.
 As such, we’re in high gear with project ideas and tutorials and low on time.
-I whipped this quilt up in a day.
-Just like my other “day quilt“, it’s fast and easy and the results are very satisfying.
-I didn’t have time to draw out lots of diagrams and did not take pictures along the way (I know I know!
-I’m a bad tutorializer today!), so I’m sending you over to my other blog for specifics and details on some of the finer points of making this primarily hand tied quilt.
-Please feel free to contact me if you have any questions!
+We whipped this quilt up in a day.
+Just like our other “day quilt“, it’s fast and easy and the results are very satisfying.
+We didn’t have time to draw out lots of diagrams and did not take pictures along the way, so we’re sending you over to Michelle’s blog for specifics and details on some of the finer points of making this primarily hand tied quilt.
+Please feel free to contact us if you have any questions!

 This cuddly dense quilt measures 36″ x 45″.
 As far as piecing it’s pretty simple to make, and there’s quite a bit of room for creative license.
-I quilted entirely by hand- and it was not as laborious as it seems… most of the center (the owl fabric) is tied and not stitched.
-I did not use binding- instead I used the backing fabric wrapped around to the front.
-You can see all the detail in photos on how I make this quilt through this post on how to make a simple tied quilt.
+We quilted entirely by hand- and it was not as laborious as it seems… most of the center (the owl fabric) is tied and not stitched.
+We did not use binding- instead we used the backing fabric wrapped around to the front.
+You can see all the detail in photos on how we make this quilt through this post on how to make a simple tied quilt.

 This quilt comprises of